The Battle of Honey Springs Civil War Demonstrations

 One event on November 5, 2023 at 10 a.m.

-The Battle of Honey Springs which took place on July 17, 1863, is the largest Civil War battle to occur in Indian Territory and on Muscogee (Creek) lands.
-Also remembered as the most ethnically diverse battle in the Civil War, the Battle of Honey Springs was fought by Indigenous, Black and white soldiers.
-The tribal nations of the Muscogee, Cherokee and Seminole divided, joining both the Union and Confederate armies.
-Of those 9,000, approximately 200 total casualties were suffered.
+The Battle of Honey Springs, which took place on July 17, 1863, was the largest Civil War battle to occur in Indian Territory and on Muscogee (Creek) lands.
+Also remembered as the most ethnically diverse battle in the Civil War, the Battle of Honey Springs was fought by Indigenous, Black, and white soldiers.
+The tribal nations of the Muscogee, Cherokee, and Seminole divided, joining both the Union and Confederate armies.
+Of the 9,000 who fought, approximately 200 total casualties were suffered.
 After a decisive Union victory, Confederates lost control of Indian Territory north of the Arkansas River.
 The Union victory also ensured Federal control of Fort Gibson in Indian Territory and Fort Smith in Arkansas.

-Honey Springs Battlefield is located east of U.S. Highway 69 between Oktaha and Rentiesville.
-The Visitor Center is located on a hill in close proximity to the Oklahoma Blues Hall of Fame in Rentiesville.
+Honey Springs Battlefield is located east of US Highway 69 between Oktaha and Rentiesville.
+The Visitor Center is located on a hill near the Oklahoma Blues Hall of Fame in Rentiesville.
 Take the second left after reaching the Oklahoma Blues Hall of Fame Museum (driving from the west).